ObjectPascal-Community/ObjectPascal-Community.github.io/content/learn/_index.md

 layout = 'single-with-sidebar'
 +++

-# Get Started in Quickly using Free Pascal!
+**Get Started in Quickly using Free Pascal!**

 Welcome to Pascal!
 This guide will get you writing your first Pascal programs quickly using Free Pascal.
-Pascal is perfect for learning programming because it's clear, structured, and teaches good habits.

 ---